Useful London Travel Tips for Americans

 From how to get around the city to navigating British food, take a look at our top tips on how to make the most of your trip

 Most Americans who visit London will fall in love with the culture and the history.
 And there’s a lot of it to see.
 But what to choose for one trip?
-Well, here are Plum Guide’s tips on how to get the best out of a visit to London – from how to get around the city to navigating British food and living like a local.
+Well, here are our tips on how to get the best out of a visit to London – from how to get around the city to navigating British food and living like a local.
 You will love our accents, but here’s the truth: while Brits and Americans both speak English, there’s still a slight language barrier.
-Don’t throw a wobbly: get back out onto those lovely London pavements and immerse yourself in the city’s spiffing culture.
+It can be a little bit strange, but here at Plum Guide, we've done all the hard work to make sure that your trip is as comfortable and enjoyable as possible.
+So don’t throw a wobbly: get back out onto those lovely London pavements and immerse yourself in the city’s spiffing culture.
 You’ll be chuffed to bits you did.
 And now try these London travel tips for Americans.

-3. The food will be better than you think
+The food will be better than you imagine

 While England’s long-held reputation for miserably bland, stodgy food was once a fair one – it’s no longer the case.
 Of course London’s cosmopolitan dining scene has pretty much everything you could want when it comes to inventive global cuisine.
 Definitely try the Indian canteen Dishoom and grungy Thai at Smoking Goat – both of which are quintessentially London too.
 But also don’t skip the British dining establishments: try Brat, which showcases seasonal British produce and classic regional ingredients with a little Northern Spanish influence.
 Try Core in Notting Hill for a trussed-up, fine-dining take on classic British fare or one of the many great places for a Sunday roast.
-And don’t be scandalised if someone asks you to 'go down the chippy' – they’re most likely talking about fish and chips.
+And don’t be scandalised if someone asks you to 'go down the chippy' – they’re most likely talking about fish and chips, which is also going to be a huge win if you're visiting Europe with kids.

 It may be the very last place you’d imagine to get this accolade, but London is the world’s first National Park City, thanks to a group of committed eco warriors.
 So if you like your cultural activities interspersed with breaks for green space, London is your place thanks to its great parks.
 The obviously named Green Park is a short hop from cultural institutions such as the Royal Academy of Arts and top restaurants like Gymkhana; Holland Park, with its resident peacocks, is overlooked by the Design Museum, with hidden gem Leighton House just nearby; and there’s also leafy Hampstead, with the Heath’s swimming ponds, Parliament Hill views and the boujis boutiques and boho cafés.